 Before his legal career, Tim practiced mechanical engineering for over six years, and he maintains his license as a professional engineer in the state of Texas.
 His broad range of engineering experience includes missile control and aircraft system design and providing consulting services for mechanical facility and infrastructure systems.
 Prior to joining Fish, he worked for a large international law firm in Los Angeles and for multiple aerospace and defense companies.

 Tim serves on the board of Empower Network International, an organization dedicated to supporting the educations and communities of impoverished children around the world.
 His pro bono practice includes work with California Lawyers for the Arts, representing an up-and-coming filmmaker in an ongoing dispute involving fraud claims, and a number of guardianship matters.
 In his free time, Tim enjoys surfing in the San Diego area, trying out the newest craft beer, and cheering on his Texas Tech Red Raiders.

 *Not admitted to practice in Texas.
-Work conducted in Texas is directly supervised by a member of the Texas bar or is limited to federal courts or agencies listed below or otherwise authorized by law.
+Work conducted in Texas is directly supervised by a member of the Texas bar or is limited to U.S. federal courts or agencies listed in admissions or otherwise authorized by law.